cdapio/cdap-apps/TwitterSentiment/README.rst

 TwitterSentiment
 =================
-TwitterSentiment Analysis application for CDAP_.
+TwitterSentiment Analysis example application for CDAP_.
 Try it out and discuss it at our `mailing list
 <https://groups.google.com/forum/?hl=en#!forum/cdap-user/>`_.

 Overview